This series covers the topics described in this talk. This is part 2 of the series about decision making in software systems.

 People who create software systems are knowledge workers.
 It’s very likely the person reading this is a knowledge worker.

-A Systems lens
+A Systems Lens

 Knowledge Stock: This refers to the store of knowledge a knowledge worker has developed or can access.
-Knowledge workers are individuals whose profession involves being “paid to think”

 Innovation